Satya1296/E-Commerce/README.md

-# E-Commerce

-📌 Project Overview
+Project Overview
 This project is a Full Stack E-Commerce Web Application developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It provides a complete online shopping experience where users can browse products, place orders, make secure payments, and track their orders, while administrators manage products, users, inventory, and orders through an admin dashboard.
+It provides a complete online shopping experience where users can browse products, place orders, make secure payments, and track their orders.
+Administrators can manage products, users, inventory, and orders through a dedicated admin dashboard.

-The application follows role-based access control to ensure secure and organized access for users and administrators.
+The system implements role-based access control to ensure secure and organized access for different users.

-🚀 Features
+Features

-👤 User Features
+User Features

-User registration and login

-Secure authentication using JWT

-Product browsing with search, filter, and sorting

-Add to cart and manage cart items

-Online payment integration

-Place orders and view order history

-Track order status and updates

-Manage user profile
+Users can register and log in securely.
+They can browse products, search, filter, and sort items based on their preferences.
+Users are able to add products to the cart, place orders, make online payments, track order status, view order history, and manage their profile details.

-🛠️ Admin Features
+Admin Features

-Admin authentication and authorization

-Add, update, and delete products

-Manage product categories

-Inventory (stock) management

-View and manage users

-View all orders

-Update order status (Pending, Shipped, Delivered, Cancelled)
+Administrators have privileged access to manage the entire system.
+They can add, update, and delete products, manage categories and inventory, view and manage users, monitor all orders, and update order status such as Pending, Shipped, Delivered, or Cancelled.

-🔐 Access Control
+Access Control

-User Access:
+User Access
-Browse products, place orders, make payments, track orders, and manage profile.
+Users can browse products, place orders, make payments, track order status, and manage their profiles.

-Admin Access:
+Admin Access
-Manage products, users, inventory, and orders via a dedicated admin dashboard.
+Admins can manage products, users, inventory, and orders through the admin dashboard.

-🧰 Technologies Used
+Technologies Used

 Frontend

-React.js

-HTML

-CSS

-JavaScript
+React.js, HTML, CSS, JavaScript are used to build an interactive and responsive user interface.

 Backend

-Node.js

-Express.js
+Node.js and Express.js are used to handle server-side logic and API requests.

 Database

-MongoDB
+MongoDB is used to store user data, product details, and order information.

-Authentication & Security
+Authentication and Security

-JSON Web Tokens (JWT)

-Role-Based Access Control (RBAC)
+JWT (JSON Web Token) is used for secure authentication along with role-based access control.

 Payments

-Secure online payment gateway integration
+Secure online payment gateway integration is implemented to handle transactions safely.

-🏗️ Project Architecture
+Project Architecture

-Frontend: Handles UI, user interactions, and API communication
+The frontend handles user interactions and communicates with the backend through APIs.

-Backend: Handles business logic, authentication, and REST APIs
+The backend processes business logic, authentication, and data handling.

-Database: Stores users, products, orders, and payment data
+The database stores all persistent data such as users, products, and orders.

-🎯 Objectives of the Project
+Objectives of the Project

-To build a real-world full stack web application
+The main objective is to build a real-world full stack web application.

-To understand frontend-backend communication

-To implement secure authentication and authorization

-To manage real-time order processing and tracking

-To gain hands-on experience with MERN stack
+It helps in understanding frontend and backend integration, implementing secure authentication, and managing e-commerce workflows such as orders and payments.